youknowhu/Mrs-Pac-Man/README.md

 # Pac-Man
-A recreation of the classic Pacman game using only Javascript, CSS, and HTML
+A recreation of the classic Pac-Man game using only Javascript, CSS, and HTML